-During an uncertain and difficult year, some Thanksgiving traditions stay the same as the 2021 National Dog Show returns to NBC after the Macy’s Thanksgiving Day Parade on Thursday, Nov.
-25 at 12:00 p.m. local time.
-Click here to see who won the 2020 National Dog Show.
+One of the most beloved Thanksgiving traditions is back as the 2022 National Dog Show returns to NBC and Peacock after the Macy’s Thanksgiving Day Parade on Thursday, Nov.
+24 at 12:00 p.m. local time.
+Click here to see who won the 2021 National Dog Show.

 What is the National Dog Show?